Aierie/vue-polis-client/README.md

 You'll need to supply either `conversation_id` or both `site_id` and `page_id`, or the component will throw an error.

+Watch out when changing props passed to this component, any changes will cause the iframe to reload.
+Might change this in the near future.

 ## Project setup
 ```
 npm install